All 7 times that England Women have reached the semi-final of a major competition

 The Lionesses have endured a lot of disappointment in their history, however the team have really stepped up in recent years and fans will be buzzing at the prospect of the ladies winning their first major competition on home soil.

-Ahead of today’s highly anticipated clash with Sweden, we take a look at each time England Women have reached the semi-final in their history...
+Ahead of this weekend’s final against either Germany or France, we take a look at each time England Women have reached the semi-final or beyond in their history...

 1984 Women’s Euros - final